hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/450_narada-bhakti-sutras.md

 6\.
 It cannot be used to fill any desire, itself being the check to all desires.

 7\.
-Sannyâsa is giving up both the popular and the scriptural forms of worship.
+Sannyāsa is giving up both the popular and the scriptural forms of worship.

 8\.
 The Bhakti-Sannyasin is the one whose whole soul goes unto God, and